steppedreckoner/TowerDefense/ReadMe.txt

 This game is still in development.
 Some core features are still missing, but it's getting closer!

 Note: If features aren't working as described, check the commit messages.
-I've started keeping commit messages in the readme, but some earlier changes weren't tracked.
+I've started keeping commit messages in the readme, but some earlier changes were only tracked in the commits.

 This project aims to both demonstrate and expand my programming ability.
 I initially began development in conjunction with a tutorial (found at https://www.youtube.com/channel/UC0MHs87ehhLOtPQf_bAWDEA), but